Doctorinna/frontend/README.md

 This repository is place for Doctorinna frontend project.
 It is built using next js framework on react, with redux as state manager and material ui components.
+Project is written on typescript to allow code completion and catching bugs more easily.
 Current version is just layout of a SPA.

 Later I will add:
  - new pages